Highland Fencible Corps: Assessment

 There were in total 26 battalions in the Highland Fencible Corps.
 The main military action in which the Highland Fencibles were engaged was in the Irish Rebellion of 1798.
 During the rebellion some regiments performed well, while others did not.
-Exceptionally the Sutherland Fencibles took part in an action against the crew of a privateer at Portlethen in 1780.
+Exceptionally, the Sutherland Fencibles took part in an action against the crew of a privateer at Portlethen in 1780.

 The limited nature of service in the Highland Fencibles was in some respects a disadvantage; but perhaps this limitation, and the certainty of not being exposed to dangers from climate, the sea, or the enemy, induced many to enlist who would have hesitated if these risks had been the immediate consequences of their becoming soldiers.
 However the Highland Fencibles furnished a most excellent and seasonable nursery of men for regiments of the line.
 The 72nd Foot regiment was in a few months filled up from 200 to 800 men by fencible volunteers.
 Upwards of 350 men volunteered from the Clan Alpines into different regiments; 200 men of the Caithness Highlanders joined the 79th Foot and 92nd Foot; and so of the others.

 Contemporary commentators such as David Stewart considered it a matter of regret, that during that most trying period of the French Revolutionary Wars, so many efficient regiments were so fettered by their terms of engagement, that they could not be employed on those important occasions where they would have formed a very seasonable aid, and where their military qualities could have been exerted to the utmost advantage.

-For officers, the fencible, like the militia regiments, presented both advantages and disadvantages.
-For many young men those formations formed a kind of stepping-stone to get into the regular army.
+For officers, the fencible regiments, like the militias, presented both advantages and disadvantages.
+For many young men, those formations were a kind of stepping-stone to get into the regular army.
 Others, again, who passed too many years in them, gained no rank, spent their daily pay, and acquired little professional knowledge, beyond the parade and drill exercise; and when, at the end of six, eight, or ten years, they thought of looking out for some permanent means of subsistence, or some military commission that might secure them rank and a future provision, they found themselves to have no more seniority than the first day they entered the service.